I can’t tell you how many times I swore I was done with drinking.

 I’d start to wonder if I was overreacting.
 I’d find ways to justify my drinking and convince myself that really, there was nothing to worry about… Can you relate?

-Nearly every non-drinker I know has been through this cycle, where moments of clarity are followed by some serious, head-in-the-sand denial.
-And at some point or another, most of us have told ourselves at least one of these five little lies:
+Nearly every non-drinker I know has been through this cycle at some point – where moments of clarity are followed by some serious, head-in-the-sand denial!

 It can feel as if your drinking is your own private matter.
-After all, you’re still doing all the things you’re meant to do: you look after the kids, hold down a stressful job and pay the bills on time.
-You’re keeping the show on the road and from the outside, everything looks fine.
-But sometimes it’s the little things that count.
-Things like having a conversation with your other half that you can’t remember.
-Being too hungover to race around with the kids.
-Feeling irritable and distracted and not fully present.
-When you’re drinking too much, alcohol starts to affect every corner of your life, whether you like it or not.
+After all, you’re still doing all the things you’re meant to do; you look after the kids, manage a stressful job and pay the bills on time.
+You’re keeping the show on the road – and from the outside, everything looks fine.

 Yet when you really think about this, other people are inevitably affected.
 Perhaps you have conversations with your partner that you can’t remember, or you’re too hungover to do the activities you planned with your children.
 When you’re drinking too much, alcohol touches every corner of your life.